asmyasikova83/AStimWavPatcher/README.md

 ![](./img/nvx_136_scheme.jpg)

+## Stimuli with ASTIM triggers

-The WAV file with audio stimuli was generated using ASTIM commands in the right channel of the WAV file.
+A WAV file with audio stimuli was generated using ASTIM commands in the right channel of the WAV file.
 To eliminate bone‑conduction artifacts, two types of triggers were used: trigger 6 with the original stimulus and trigger 7 with the inverted stimulus.
 At the beginning of each stimulus trigger 6 (7) is set to LOW.
 At the end of the stimulus, trigger 6(7) is set to HIGH.

+> Attention!
+AStim correctly transfers triggers if they are in the right channel with ASTIM commands and zeros otherwise.
+There is no need to enable channels.
+However, adding RESET CYCLE when making an audio file inv = False
+_ = add_triggers(sinus, sin_tone, inv, sample_rate)
+allows to loose less triggers.
+See function add_triggers() in functions.py in Frequency_Following_Response_Astim Version 1

 WAV file https://docs.mks.ru/en/file/6a575b8d86e5e#to-docs